');

 About Coral Springs, FL

-Coral Springs is a major city in Florida with a population of 133,962 residents.
-The median household income is $90,643 per year, which is above the national average.
-The median age in Coral Springs is 36.9 years.
+Coral Springs is a major city located in Florida with a population of 133,962 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $90,643 per year, which is 21% above the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 How Coral Springs Ranks in Florida